SUMMARY

 5. Land Art/Earth Art

-The art movement Land Art, also known as Earth Art, first emerged during the 1970s, but it continues to prove a popular approach in much of today’s contemporary art.
-Artists engaged directly with the environment, through acts of performance, intervention, photography and film, analyzing our relationship to the natural world during a precarious time of increasing industrialization.
+The art movement Land Art, also known as Earth Art, first emerged during the 1970s, but it continues to prove a popular approach in today’s contemporary art.
+In this movement, artists engaged directly with the environment through acts of performance, intervention, photography, and film, analyzing our relationship to the natural world during a precarious time of increasing industrialization.

 6. The Pictures Generation

-The Pictures Generation was an art movement from the late 1970s and early 1980s New York, whose artists toyed with photography and digital imagery, asking us to question its dominance over the realms of mass media and advertising, and the way it manipulates our vision of ourselves and our place in the world.
-Leaders of the movement include American photographer Cindy Sherman, and the American painter Richard Prince
+The Pictures Generation was an art movement from the late 1970s and early 1980s in New York, whose artists toyed with photography and digital imagery, asking us to question its dominance over the realms of mass media and advertising through the way it manipulates our vision of ourselves and our place in the world.
+Leaders of the movement include American photographer Cindy Sherman and the American painter Richard Prince.

 7. Neo-Expressionism